of RealWealth Investors: 33

 We don’t have these specific types of projects available all the time, but when we do they usually sell out quickly.

 The SEC has a lot of rules about who we can and can’t discuss group investments with when they are available.
 Most of the time you need to be an accredited or sophisticated investor.
-To see if you meet those qualifications and to view any available projects that you qualify for, login to the investor portal or join here.
+To see if you meet those qualifications and to view any available projects that you qualify for, login to the developments portal.
 If you haven’t already filled out our investor intake form you will be prompted to do so.